Erik Thomson: Career

 Thomson had a number of television roles in New Zealand, starting with Marlin Bay, a drama set in a casino and resort.
 He won a wider fan following for his occasional appearances as the god Hades in the series Hercules: The Legendary Journeys, Xena: Warrior Princess and Young Hercules, all three series of which were filmed in New Zealand.

 In 1995, Thomson moved to Australia and landed regular roles in Pacific Drive, medical series All Saints (1999–2003) and The Alice (2005).
 He has had guest roles on such series as Wildside and Always Greener.
 From 2008 to 2013, Thomson played Dave Rafter on the Seven Network dramedy series Packed to the Rafters.
 From 2015 to 2018 he had the lead role in 800 Words.

 Thomson's work in theatre includes roles in Complete Works of Shakespeare, Julius Caesar, Twelve Angry Men, and Angels in America.

-Thomson's film credits include the role of soldier Simon Mollison in the 2008 film The Black Balloon with Toni Collette.
+Thomson's film credits include the role of soldier Simon Mollison in the 2008 film The Black Balloon with Rhys Wakefield, Luke Ford, Toni Collette and Gemma Ward.
 He appeared in Somersault with Abbie Cornish and Sam Worthington, which scored him an AFI Award.
-He also featured in Accidents Happen with Geena Davis and Storm Boy with Geoffrey Rush, and Finn Little.
+He also featured in Accidents Happen with Geena Davis, Storm Boy with Geoffrey Rush, and Finn Little, and Blueback with Mia Wasikowska and Radha Mitchell.

 In 2023, Thomson appeared in channel 7 series The Claremont Murders.

 In 2024 Thomson was named in the cast for Kangaroo Island.
 On 21 October 2024, Thomson was announced to play Scrooge for the 2024 theatre season of A Christmas Carol.